 The listed compilation unit may be preceded by a special symbol that indicates how it was assigned to instantiate the given entity.
+No symbol indicates that the assignment of this unit to instantiate the selected entity occurred during automatic instantiation.

-No symbol indicates that the assignindicates that this compilation unit has been specifically chosen by the user to instantiate the selected entity.
-The user may have either: - moved the compilation unit from the Can be instantiated by list to the Will be instantiated by list, or - used the button to explicitly assign the compilation unit to instantiate the selected entity.
-This entity may have been previously assigned to that unit during automatic instantiation or due to an explicit instantiation in the source (such as through the instantiate pragma). : # indicates that the instantiation was requested explicitly in the source (such as through the instantiate pragma)
+indicates that this compilation unit has been specifically chosen by the user to instantiate the selected entity.
+The user may have either: - moved the compilation unit from the Can be instantiated by list to the Will be instantiated by list, or - used the to explicitly assign the compilation unit to instantiate the selected entity.
+This entity may have been previously assigned to that unit during automatic instantiation or due to an explicit instantiation in the source (such as through the instantiate pragma). indicates that the instantiation was requested explicitly in the source (such as through the instantiate pragma)